From golf to skiing: fun family activities outdoors for kids of all ages

 Skiing is probably the first thing that springs to mind when you think about outdoor activities with kids in winter.
 Since most of us don’t have ski lifts on our doorstep, you are likely to have to book a week-long ski holiday, or at least a long weekend away, to be able to ski with your kids.
 This means factoring in travel, accommodation, renting/buying of appropriate gear, lift passes, ski lessons, etc., for every family member.

 Of course, you don’t need to leave the UK to learn to ski.
 You could enjoy a very reasonable ski break and some real downhill action in the Scottish Highlands: The Nevis Range has 35 runs, including across Britain’s highest mountain, Ben Nevis, whilst the UK’s largest ski area, Glenshee, has some 40 km of slopes and 21 lifts.
 These resorts are great fun for family skiing at beginner and intermediate level.
-Of course, if you and the kids are after higher peaks, powder snow and sunshine, you will have to go on a family ski holiday abroad.
+Of course, if you and the kids are after higher peaks, powder snow and sunshine, you could go on one of our single parent ski holidays abroad.
 Once, you are past beginner level, it will be money well spent.

 Whatever you decide to do, bear this in mind if you want to ensure your first ski experience with the kids is a success: